raspberrypilearning/date-time-javascript/en/step_1.md

-JavaScript provides a Date function using the syntax `new Date()`.
+JavaScript has a `Date()` function that returns the current date and time, using the browser's time zone.

-This function lets you work with dates automatically.
-JavaScript will use the browser's time zone and return the current date and time.
 For example:

 `Mon Feb 19 2024 16:15:20 GMT+0000 (Greenwich Mean Time)`

+A call to `Date()` returns a string.

+Here is the result of the call to `Date()` when this page was loaded:

+<iframe src="https://editor.raspberrypi.org/en/embed/viewer/comic-character-date" width="100%" height="100" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

-+ Creating a Date Object: creates a new Date representing the current date and time:
+### Creating a Date object

+This example creates a new Date object representing the current date and time.
+It is held in the constant `currentDate`.

 --- code ---
 ---
 language: js
-filename: script.js
+filename:
-line_numbers: true
+line_numbers:
 line_number_start: 1
 line_highlights: 2
 ---

     // Update Copyright Year function
-     const currentYear = new Date();
+    const currentDate = new Date();

 --- /code ---

-+ Setting a Specific Date - creates a Date object for the specified date (year, month, day). const specificDate = new Date("2022-01-09");
+### Get date components

-+ Getting Various Components - these functions retrieve specific components of the date and time:
+These functions retrieve specific components of the date and time:

+--- code ---
+---
+language: js
+filename:
+line_numbers:
+line_number_start:
+line_highlights:
+---

     const year = currentDate.getFullYear();
     const month = currentDate.getMonth(); // 0-indexed (0 = January, 11 = December)